openvinotoolkit/training_extensions/web/CPU_README.md

 # CPU Version
 Instructions below show how to install and set up WEB OTE for Linux.
-The same steps are required for other Windows and MacOS.
+The same steps are required for Windows and MacOS.
 ## CPU Requirements

 ## Install Docker